Mamathaknnagaraj/kn/README.md

 new_im.show()

-#output:
+output:

 img 1 size:  (922, 565)
 img 2 size:  (771, 480)

-#7.program to find a mean value of the image:
+# 7. program to find a mean value of the image:

 import cv2